ffgi-es/CV/README.md

 - **Methodical** I follow clear, reasoned processes to ensure that work I do is efficient, directed and justified.
-- **Clear Communication** Teaching students in a language that is not their own means I well versed in expressing myself in a manner that is easily understood and considerate other party's perspectives.
+- **Clear Communication** Teaching students in a language that is not their own means I am well versed in expressing myself in a manner that is easily understood and considerate other party's perspectives.
 - **Learning mindset** Discovering what is unknown to me and broadening my perspective has been a major drive for me with coding.
-I have enjoyed learning new languages as new way to look at and express a problem.
+I have enjoyed learning new languages as new ways to look at and express a problem.
 - **Mathematically minded** Having studied physics I have an eye for maths and tend to analyse and look patterns in anything I undertake.
 This also drives me to look for efficiency and elegance in a solution to improve performance and